tulas75/sdg/README.md

 - Generate synthetic question-answer pairs using LLMs via LiteLLM
 - Automatically calculate the number of Q/A pairs based on combined text length
 - Output datasets in JSONL format (train.jsonl, valid.jsonl, test.jsonl)
+- Generate fake data from XLSX templates with customizable row counts
+- Support for XLSForm structure with single and multiple choice questions
 - Support for multiple file formats:
   - PDF (.pdf)
   - Word Documents (.docx)
   - Plain Text (.txt)
   - ZIP archives containing any of the above
+  - Excel Templates (.xlsx) for fake data generation
 - Automatic language detection and generation in the same language as input text
 - Streamlit web interface for easy file upload and dataset generation